cloudfoundry/korifi/INSTALL.md

 The following environment variables will be needed throughout this guide:

 - `ROOT_NAMESPACE`: the namespace at the root of the Korifi org and space hierarchy.
 The default value is `cf`.
+- `KORIFI_NAMESPACE`: the namespace in which Korifi will be installed.
 - `ADMIN_USERNAME`: the name of the Kubernetes user who will have CF admin privileges on the Korifi installation.
 For security reasons, you should choose or create a user that is different from your cluster admin user.
 To provision new users, follow the user management instructions specific for your cluster's [authentication configuration](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) or create a [new (short-lived) client certificate for user authentication](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user).
 - `BASE_DOMAIN`: the base domain used by both the Korifi API and, by default, all apps running on Korifi.